Chile is home to the world’s most established copper mining industries and continues to be a hotbed of copper exploration activity.

 Chile is one of the top three most favorable jurisdictions in the Latin American region, according to the Fraser Institute’s Annual Survey of Mining Companies.
 The nation has a long history of strong mining laws and is mining friendly, especially to foreign companies.

 Chile’s popularity as a sophisticated mining region is tied to a number of factors that make it a positive and profitable environment for mining companies.
 Chile’s high-quality copper reserves are located in regions of the country supported by energy infrastructure, transportation networks and several goods and services providers.
 The country is also rich in skilled labor and is home to a number of mining specialists with deep knowledge of the industry.

 Regulated by both domestic and international bodies, Chile prides itself in having a long history of stable legal frameworks that support both the government and the resource companies, protecting miners from any instances of corruption and questionable transactions that might disrupt projects in other jurisdictions.

 Overall, Chile is a mining-friendly jurisdiction that has put a lot of effort into developing the industry and maintaining a high standard for copper production globally.

-Even with the country’s long mining history, Lynch believes that further discoveries will emerge in Chile with the use of more modern subsurface exploration techniques, spurring further production in some of the already established mining jurisdictions in the country.
-“Just as in Canada we have seen a resurgence in old mining towns like Timmins and Val-d’Or because of new geophysics approaches that allowed mining companies to see beneath bogs and marshes, we believe the same will happen in Chile beneath the sand,” adds Lynch.
+The U.S. ITA points out that “Chile’s copper mining project pipeline remains attractive.”
+Even with the country’s long mining history, further discoveries are likely to emerge in Chile with the use of more modern subsurface exploration techniques, spurring further production in some of the already established mining jurisdictions in the country.

 This article was written according to INN editorial standards to educate investors.